 The focus of CHHS is to provide the highest possible quality of education to prepare our students to become leaders in careers related to health and human services.
-First year students have the opportunity to enroll directly in a specific career or to enroll in our "exploratory" program and explore the many career options available to them in health and human services.
+First year students have the opportunity to enroll directly in a specific major or pre-major program or to enroll in our "exploratory" program and investigate the many career options available to them in health and human services.
 The faculty are highly qualified in their respective disciplines and utilize innovative teaching strategies along with state of the art instructional technology, including ITV, web enhanced and web based instruction.
+Program descriptions and sample plans for course sequencing are available online at www.wku.edu/ace/programs.php.